Q: How do I apply for housing?

 Q: What if I don't get along with my roommate or want to move to a different building?

 If you are moved to a different room, apartment or suite a new Roommate Agreement will be filled out with the new roommate(s).
-If you choose to move, you will be charged a $35 Room Change Fee, any subsequent moves will result in a $50 Room Change Fee.
+If you choose to move, you will be charged a Room Change Fee, any subsequent moves will result in a higher Room Change Fee and a maximum of two moves.

 Q: What is an RA and RD?

 A: RAs (Resident Assistants) are leaders within your building that live on-campus to whom you may go for support or questions.
-An RD (Resident Director) works within the Office of Residence Life and helps provide a safe community-learning environment and lives within the Residence Halls.
+An RD (Resident Director) works within the Office of Residence Life and helps provide a safe community-learning environment and lives within the Residence Halls, supervising the RAs.

 Q: What is my reservation fee for?